AnTr24/TheShadyBunch/1. Player Characters/Leia.md

 ## Trivia
 - Described as a "Gremlin".
 - Was walking on bare feet her whole life until [[Shannon]] made her booties.
+- Since her brief healer training with Priest [[Adrian]], she always give a prayer to the allies who have fallen.
+Sometimes silently.
+- Has a weird obsession with scimitars.

 ## Gallery